 Information overload has never been as relevant today.
 Every day, we are bombarded with endless flows of data and information — pages of credit card bills, auto-refreshing social media feeds, airline tickets, emails, text messages.
 It is the information designer’s responsibility to make sure that every person can effortlessly filter and quickly understand strings of texts, icons, figures, and charts.

-Editor’s Note: This post is part one in a three-part series.
-In part two of our information design series, you’ll learn what it’s like to be an information designer while part three will scour the interwebs for best information design examples out there.
+Editor’s Note: This post is part one in a two-part series.
+In part two of our information design series, you’ll learn what it’s like to be an information designer.